arnoldjames98/arnoldjames98.github.io/index.md

 ## Introduction

-**Biodegradable Seed Spreading Robot**
+**Biodegradable Crab Leg Mechanism**
 _Team 1: James Arnold, Katie Brauckmann, Cree Hutcherson, and Daniel Stockwell_
 _(e-mails: {jmarnol6, kbrauckm, chutche1, dcstockw}@asu.edu)_

 ## Research Question

-* How can the concepts of foldable robotics be applied to the design of a seed spreading robot that is constructed entirely from biodegradable materials?
+* How can the concepts of foldable robotics be applied to the design of a crab-inspired, compliant leg mechanism constructed entirely from biodegradable materials?

 ## Site Map